proxystore/proxystore/README.md

 [![tests](https://github.com/proxystore/proxystore/actions/workflows/tests.yml/badge.svg?label=tests)](https://github.com/proxystore/proxystore/actions)
 [![pre-commit.ci status](https://results.pre-commit.ci/badge/github/proxystore/proxystore/main.svg)](https://results.pre-commit.ci/latest/github/proxystore/proxystore/main)

-ProxyStore is a library that facilitates efficient data management in distributed Python applications.
+ProxyStore facilitates efficient data flow management in distributed Python applications, such as dynamic task-based workflows or serverless and edge applications.
-At the core of ProxyStore is the [*proxy*](https://docs.proxystore.dev/latest/concepts/proxy/) object which acts as a transparent reference to an object living in a global object store.
-This pass-by-reference interface with just-in-time object resolution works across processes, machines, and sites, and enables data producers to change the low-level communication method dynamically without altering application code or behavior.

-ProxyStore accelerates the development of dynamic task-based workflows, serverless applications, and more by (1) decoupling control flow from data flow, (2) abstracting low-level communication mechanisms, and (3) eliminating the need for shims, wrapper functions, and boilerplate code.
+The transparent object proxy provide lightweight, wide-area references to objects in arbitrary data stores—references that can be communicated cheaply and resolved just-in-time via performant bulk transfer methods.

+The [*transparent object proxy*](https://docs.proxystore.dev/latest/concepts/proxy/) is the core building block of ProxyStore, and, unlike traditional references that are only valid within the virtual address space of a single process, the proxy refers to an object in distributed storage and can be implicitly dereferenced in arbitrary processes, even on remote machines.
+The proxy is transparent in that it dereferences its target object when used—referred to a *just-in-time resolution*—and it forwards all operations on itself to its target object.
+This paradigm results in the best of both pass-by-reference and pass-by-value semantics.

+A proxy is initialized with a *factory*, a self-contained callable object that returns the target object when invoked, such as when the proxy is resolved.
+This self-contained, transparent nature of the proxy means a consumer is not aware of the low-level communication mechanisms used by the proxy; rather, this is unilaterally determined by the producer of the proxy.
+This paradigm improves performance and portability by reducing transfer overheads through intermediaries, abstracting low-level communication methods, and reducing code-complexity.

-ProxyStore supports a diverse set of programming paradigms:
+ProxyStore supports a diverse set of programming patterns built on the proxy paradigm:

 * [Task-based Workflows](https://arxiv.org/abs/2303.08803)
 * [Function-as-a-Service/Serverless Applications](https://docs.proxystore.dev/latest/guides/globus-compute/)